-17. Transport that is not required to take the pupil to school or to other premises where the governing body have arranged for the pupil to be provided with education.
+Transport that is not required to take the pupil to school or to other premises where the governing body have arranged for the pupil to be provided with education.

-Examination Fees
+3.4 Examination Fees

-18. An examination that is independent of the academy curriculum, but the academy arranges for the pupil to take it.
+- An examination that is independent of the academy curriculum, but the academy arranges for the pupil to take it. - An examination re-sit where the pupil has already been entered for the same examination by the school

-Board and Lodgings
+3.5 Board and Lodgings

-19. The cost of board and lodging for residential trips, even when taking place largely during school time.
+The cost of board and lodging for residential trips, even when taking place largely during school time.
 (Pupils whose parents are in receipt of certain benefits are exempt from paying the cost of board and lodging).

-Extended Schools
+3.6 Extended Schools

-- 20. Extended day services offered to pupils, for example breakfast club, after school clubs, homework clubs. - 21.
-Additional nursery sessions over and above the free entitlement provided by the school.
+- Extended day services offered to pupils, for example breakfast club, after school clubs, homework clubs. - Additional nursery sessions over and above the free entitlement provided by the school.

-Community Facilities
+3.7 Community Facilities

-22. Facilities used by the Local Community, for example holiday childcare or swimming pool sessions.
+Facilities used by the Local Community, for example holiday childcare or swimming pool sessions.

-Voluntary Contributions
+4. Voluntary Contributions

-- 23. Although schools cannot charge for school time activities, voluntary contributions may be sought from parents for activities that supplement the normal academy curriculum.
-Requests to parents for voluntary contributions will state that: - there is no legal obligation to make a voluntary contribution; - pupils will not be excluded through parents' inability or unwillingness to pay;
+Although schools cannot charge for school time activities, voluntary contributions may be sought from parents for activities that supplement the normal academy curriculum.
+Requests to parents for voluntary contributions will state that:

-- pupils of parents who cannot contribute will not be treated any differently; - where there are not enough voluntary contributions to make the activity possible and there is no way to make up the shortfall, the activity will be cancelled. - 24.
+- there is no legal obligation to make a voluntary contribution; - pupils will not be excluded through parents' inability or unwillingness to pay; - pupils of parents who cannot contribute will not be treated any differently; - where there are not enough voluntary contributions to make the activity possible and there is no way to make up the shortfall, the activity will be cancelled.

 Requests made for voluntary contributions made in respect of individual pupils must not include any element of subsidy for any other pupils wishing to participate in the activity whose parents are unwilling or unable to pay the full charge.

-Remissions
+5. Remissions

-- 25. Parents whose children are eligible for free school meals will be exempt from paying the cost of board and lodging of a residential trip. - 26.
+Parents whose children are eligible for free school meals will be exempt from paying the cost of board and lodging of a residential trip.

 The governing body may wish to remit in full or in part, the cost of other activities for parents in certain circumstances.

-Supplementary Information
+6. Supplementary Information

-27. Parents can be invited to equip their child with items of personal equipment intended for use solely by their child such as Uniform, P.E.
+Parents can be invited to equip their child with items of personal equipment intended for use solely by their child such as Uniform, P.E.
 Kit, Calculators, and Pens etc.

-Breakages and Damage
+7. Breakages and Damage

-28. Where a student's behaviour results in damage to school property or equipment, parents may be asked to pay for the necessary repair or replacement.
+Where a pupil's behaviour results in damage to school property or equipment, parents may be asked to pay for the necessary repair or replacement.
 Each incident will be dealt with on its own merit and at the academy's discretion.

-Owed money and Debt Recovery
+8. Owed money and Debt Recovery

-- 29. Where the school incurs material additional costs in recovering an outstanding debt then the school may decide to seek to recover such costs from the debtor.
-The debtor will be formally advised in writing that they will be required to pay the additional costs incurred by the school in recovering the debt. - 30.
+Where the school incurs material additional costs in recovering an outstanding debt then the school may decide to seek to recover such costs from the debtor.
+The debtor will be formally advised in writing that they will be required to pay the additional costs incurred by the school in recovering the debt.

 If a response or payment is not received within a reasonable time, the school may seek to refer the matter to a Debt Recovery Agency who will take action to recover the funds.
 All costs will be claimed against the parent/carer.
 The agency's commission may be as high as 20% and additional set up and collection fees will also be claimed.